PART 2 COMPETITION OVERVIEW

 Part 1 (November 9, 2018 – February 13, 2019)

-In Part 1 of this challenge, solvers are asked to submit a concept white paper that describes a solution to the challenge of continuous workforce reskilling and the desire for increased mobility within and between NSF and other Federal agencies (and perhaps even the private sector), as an example.
-Solvers are asked to think creatively about methods that go beyond the traditional "career path" thinking and "strategic workforce planning" methodology when exposing future skill needs or opportunities for an individual's consideration when choosing a development path.
+In Part 1 of this challenge, solvers were asked to submit a concept white paper that describes a solution to the challenge of continuous workforce reskilling and the desire for increased mobility within and between NSF and other Federal agencies (and perhaps even the private sector), as an example.
+Solvers were asked to think creatively about methods that go beyond the traditional "career path" thinking and "strategic workforce planning" methodology when exposing future skill needs or opportunities for an individual's consideration when choosing a development path.
 Solvers are also asked to consider relevant research on adult cognition and reskilling, particularly for those that must "work" and "learn" simultaneously.
-A panel of judges will evaluate the concept paper submissions, and up to five may be selected as Part 1 prize winners.
-The winning concepts will then be made available for solvers interested in participating in Part 2 of this challenge.
+Read the winning submissions on the Prizes tab.